hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 This area usually contains the "context switchers" (eg. organization or project selectors), but technically it can contain anything (it depends on the context/application where the SideNav is used).

-If you want (and you probably do) that the content automatically fades in/out when the SideNav changes its "minimization" state, you have to apply the specific class `hds-side-nav-hide-when-minimized` to the top-level elements of your content.
+If you want (and you probably do) the content automatically fades in/out when the SideNav changes its "minimization" state, you have to apply the specific class `hds-side-nav-hide-when-minimized` to the top-level elements of your content.

 ```handlebars{data-execute=false}
 <Hds::SideNav>